-December 2018–A breach at Marriot International / Starwood exposed personal information of 500 million people and started in 2014.
+December 2018–A breach at Marriot International / Starwood exposed the personal information of 500 million people and started in 2014.

 October 2018–A Google + bug allowed developers to access personal data from 500,000 users who had installed their app.